slmnv5/pepelats/doc/input_controller.md

 ## MIDI foot controller

-Lopper accepts MIDI messages and using menu configuration files convert them into to looper's commands.
+Lopper accepts MIDI messages and is using menu configuration files to convert them into to looper's commands.
-Buttons are few on most foot controllers, and looper has many more commands than available buttons.
-To deal with it **multi tap mode** is used.
-If delay between taps is less than 0.6 seconds they belong to a series and produce a different MIDI command.
+Buttons are few on most foot controllers, much less than looper commands.
+To deal with it multiple taps are used.
+If delay between taps is less than 0.6 seconds they belong to a series and produce MIDI note as explained below.

-As an example button A sends note 60, velocity = 100.
-Multiple tapping will send additional note 60 with changed velocity.
+Assume button A sends note 60, velocity = 100.
+Multiple tapping will send one additional note 60 with changed velocity.
 Changed velocity = number of taps + 5 if the last tap was a long hold.
 For this example:

 - one tap sends note 60 with original velocity = 100 and note 60 with velocity = 1